 How We Minimize Risk Using Internal and External Resources

 In terms of internal resources, our Company leadership is committed to industry best practices in labor and human rights.
 Our Sustainability department supports that commitment, and has since its inception in 1999.
 Our Sustainability department operates with a dual charter of protecting environmental and social imperatives in our supply chain and product lifecycle.
-This department disseminates and updates our policies, solicits employee engagement with social and environmental initiatives, and generally advances the agenda of Corporate Social Responsibility in the United States and abroad.
+This department disseminates and updates our policies, solicits employee engagement with social and environmental initiatives, and generally advances the agenda of ESG, Environmental, Social and Governance in the United States and abroad.

 Externally, we leverage independent third-party auditing firms to ensure our partner factories adhere to their promises in the Vendor Code of Conduct.
 These monitoring firms employ and provide experts who are knowledgeable in local law, attuned to factory risks, and speak local language(s) to perform audits.
 Using auditors with this level of expertise helps us to minimize risk in our factories abroad.

-When we engage a new third party monitoring firm, one or more employees from our Sustainability department may accompany auditors from the monitoring firm to ensure they fully understand and follow our Vendor Code of Conduct.
+When we engage a new third party monitoring firm, the Sustainability team will continuously accompany auditors to ensure they fully understand and follow our Vendor Code of Conduct.

 Auditors visit our partner factories annually or biennially and administer a full audit with every visit.
-Certain high risk factories or new facilities may receive more frequent audits.
+For complete definition and insight of A&F’s third party auditing process, please visit our Corporate site.
+Certain high risk factories or new facilities may receive more frequent audits or unannounced audit.
 Each audit consists of a factory walk-through, confidential interviews with workers, and a review of relative documentation (e.g. payroll, time records, employee age verification, etc.).
 To maintain the integrity of the audit, the Company does not provide the audit date to the factories ahead of time.
 However, to ensure the necessary personnel is available and the documentation can be gathered in time, we do offer a two-week window during which the audit will occur.

 If any labor issues are uncovered during an audit, the factory must take immediate steps to correct the problem.
-This begins with creating a corrective action plan within 30 days.
-The vendor then comes under Company conservatorship to ensure there are no recurrences, which requires regular updates on the corrective measures taken, as well as photographic evidence.
+This begins with creating and submitting a corrective action plan within 14-30 days.
+The vendor then comes under Company conservatorship to ensure there are no recurrences, which requires the factory to be prepared with photographic evidence and regular updates on the corrective measures taken.

-IV.
-Risk Assessment- the Parts of Abercrombie’s Business/Supply Chain Where There is a Risk of Slavery and/or Human Trafficking and the Steps we Take to Address Those Risks
+Risk Assessment – The Parts of Abercrombie’s Business / Supply Chain Where There is a Risk of Slavery and / or Human Trafficking and the Steps We Take To Address Those Risks

 Country Risks

 The Company aims to not source from countries with known histories of forced labor or human trafficking.
-For example, the Company has a policy against using Uzbek cotton due to the government-sanctioned use of forced child labor during the harvesting process.
-We prohibit the use of cotton sourced from Uzbekistan and textiles produced using Uzbek cotton.
-We also take this several steps further to prohibit any materials sourcing from Uzbekistan (bar none), in protest of the country’s minor labor practices.
+For example, the Company has a policy against using Uzbek and Turkmen cotton.
+We prohibit the use of cotton sourced from Uzbekistan and Turkmenistan and textiles produced using Uzbek or Turkmen cotton.
+We also exclude sourcing any products from Uzbekistan and Turkmenistan.

 Further, the Company does not source conflict minerals.
 Conflict minerals are those mined or sourced in furtherance of armed conflict, specifically from conflict areas in the Democratic Republic of Congo (“DRC”).
 Conflict minerals may include tantalum, tin, gold and tungsten.
 To verify that the raw materials used in our product do not fuel conflict, we require suppliers to disclose the origin of the smelter of these minerals.
 As a member of the Conflict-Free Smelter Program, Abercrombie is aligned with other industry leaders on this important issue.